 A major challenge faced by brands once they enter the D2C market is how to manage tight pricing limitations.
 When brands open a D2C channel, they find themselves in the unique position of being the partner and competitor of their retailers (authorized and not).
 This is an important balance they have to work out, as they can’t significantly underprice or overprice their items compared to their retailers.
 Once they adopt and use an optimized pricing software, they are poised for real growth through an additional growing channel.

 On a practical level, as brands start to interact directly with consumers, they now gain access to a whole new category of consumer data.
 While this can be hugely beneficial, if a company is not set up to manage and analyze this data in a comprehensive detailed way, they’re missing out on valuable insights that can be derived from their own data – a potentially huge missed opportunity, with real implications for the bottom line.

 Implications for brand awareness

-Making the move to D2C can have major impact on a brand, as well.
-Higher brand recognition can drive higher sales, which in turns support brand sales growth.
+Making the move to D2C can have a major impact on a brand, as well.
+Higher brand recognition can drive higher sales, which in turn support brand sales growth.
 The weaker the brand, the more challenging it is to generate traffic to their online store.

 This is true for Nike, whose revenue has grown beyond its competitors, just as their D2C channel has grown.
 Other brands use the D2C channel to transform their business.
 Glossier, for example, started as a beauty blog and made the transition into a globally known brand by offering their products directly to consumers.